HelpGiveThanks/HGTconfiguration/README.md

 http://issues.thebuggenie.com/wiki/WorkflowTransition

    ![alt TBG configuration order screenshot](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/images/TBGConfigurationOrder.png)
-   I assigned numbers to help identify the configuration order I am following in this tutorial, and colors to show configuration items that depend on each other.
-I am covering 1-3 now, and then in part two of this tutorial I'll cover 4-10.
+   Numbers identify the configuration order I am following in this tutorial, and colors show configuration items that depend on each other.
+I covered 1-3 in part one of this tutorial, and will focus on 4-10.

 ![alt TBG configuration order screenshot](https://raw.githubusercontent.com/HelpGiveThanks/HGTconfiguration/master/images/LuminosityOrderedStatusTiles.png)